Bira/octopus-carnival/_drafts/dfrpg-adventurers-chapter-03.md

 defending nature.
 They're far more approachable than Those Other Elves, which are haughty, isolationist, and not statted up for PC use.
 Elves are a bit taller than humans, have the classical pointy ears, and these wood elves have bright green hair.
-Nothing unexpected in their traits here: they're fast, pretty, have innate Magery, are good at sneaking and shooting bows, and have a sense of duty to Nature.
+Nothing unexpected in their traits here: they're graceful, pretty, have innate Magery, are good at sneaking and shooting bows, and have a sense of duty to Nature.

 **Half-Elves** inherit elven grace, magical aptitude, and bright hair colors, but are a bit more robust thanks to their human parents.
 They have no duty to